 Semester exams for freshmen and sophomores weigh between 10% and 15% of the semester grade, and semester exams for juniors and seniors weigh between 10% and 20% of the semester grade.
-All academic level exams weigh 10% of the semester grade, regardless of the grade the student is in.
+All academic-level exams weigh 10% of the semester grade.
 Weights for semester exams in all other academic levels are determined by each department.
 The weights for semester exams as well as for tests/major projects and homework appear in the syllabus for each course.
 A student in an AP course who takes the AP exam does not need to report for the final exam in that course.
 She must still report to all other final exams and study hall; failure to do so will result in an unexcused absence.
 A student may not make up a semester/final exam without a doctor's note.